What is Data Synchronization? How It Works and Why You Need It?

 iPaaS, cloud-based solutions, specialize in integrating business tools.
 Unfortunately, not all of them work best for data synchronization.

 Let’s take a look at one example of an iPaaS solution – Coupler.io.
-It is a no-code sync app for Google Sheets fans.
+It is a no-code sync app supporting Google Sheets, Excel, and BigQuery as destinations for the data.
 It automates data integrations, allowing users to sync apps on a set schedule for automatic data refreshes.
 It gives a live feed of raw data in a simple format that allows you to access and share it easily.
+Coupler.io also supports data stitching.

 Coupler.io supports both web and Google Sheets add-on versions and offers multiple plans depending on your data needs.
 Additionally, you can benefit from a data analytics consulting service that is created to satisfy your most sophisticated data management requirements.